-To cook immediately: Carefully wipe out the skillet.
+Carefully wipe out the skillet.
 Increase the heat to medium and lightly coat the skillet with nonstick spray (or brush with a bit of additional olive oil).
 Cook the assembled quesadillas on both sides until golden and the cheese is melted, about 5 to 6 minutes total.
 Cut into wedges and serve warm.

-To freeze: Let the egg filling cool completely to room temperature.
+Let the egg filling cool completely to room temperature.
 Once cooled, form the quesadillas as directed above, then wrap each assembled quesadilla individually in plastic wrap.
 Arrange the quesadillas in a single layer on a baking sheet or similar flat surface that will fit in your freezer.
 Place the sheet in the freezer until the quesadillas are firm, then transfer them to a freezer bag or airtight container.
 Freeze for up to 2 months.
 To cook from frozen, remove the plastic wrap and warm the quesadilla in the microwave for 2 to 3 minutes until heated through.
 Alternatively, you can let them thaw overnight in the refrigerator and cook in a skillet as directed above.

-See recipe directions for notes on freezing the quesadillas.
-You can also store the egg filling separately in the refrigerator for up to 3 days, then assemble the quesadillas just before cooking.
+To Store.
+Store the egg filling separately in the refrigerator for up to 3 days, then assemble the quesadillas just before cooking.
 I do not recommend storing assembled quesadillas in the refrigerator, as the tortillas can become mushy.